oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - CloudWatch events
       - CloudWatch logs
       - CloudTrail logs
-    - Profile your Glue jobs using metrics and visualize on the Glue and CloudWatch conoles to identify and fix issues
+    - Profile your Glue jobs using metrics and visualize on the Glue and CloudWatch consoles to identify and fix issues
   - ### _EMR Components_
     - EMR is built on clusters of EC2 instances
       - The EC2 instances are called nodes, all of which have roles (or node type) in the cluster